spacetelescope/catkit2/docs/overview.rst

 Architecture
 ------------

-Catkit2 operations in a client-server architecture, with all testbed operations being performed on separate processes to promote concurrent high-speed operations.
-A testbed server should be started before testbed operations can start.
-Catkit2 distinguishes between a "Service" and a "TestbedClient" (or "Client" for short).
-Both these processes connect to the testbed server, but in different ways.

-A Service exposes an API (Application Programming Interface) for the server to call.
-A Service by itself cannot see other services or execute commands on them.
-They exclusively interact with the outside world through the server and their exposed API.

-A Client on the other hand does not expose an API, but is able to access and execute the API of any Service (via the testbed server).
-Clients are able to see all running services on the server they are connected to, and communicate wit them via the server.
-All this communication is abstracted away from the user.
+Catkit2 uses a service-oriented architecture to operate the testbed.
+A Service can operate a hardware device, or perform more complex operations with other services such as control loops or safety mechanisms.
+Each service runs on a separate process to promote concurrent high-speed operations, and exposes an API to the outside world using either a slow server-client protocol, used for setting and getting parameters or execute methods, or a high-speed low-latency data stream, for example used for sharing camera images or deformable mirror commands.
+Services are managed by the Testbed.
+The Testbed can start and stop services, manages configuration files and provides service discovery to allow scripts and other services to find services.

+Communication with the Testbed and Services are handled using proxy objects, available from both C++ and Python.
+These seamlessly proxy any setting and getting of properties, executing methods or accessing data streams to the required process.
+All explicit communication is hidden from the user.

 Service API specification
 -------------------------